HackYourFuture/CLI-Git/Week1/MAKEME.md

 ### **1. Practice the concepts**

 Just reading articles and watching videos will not be enough to fully understand the concepts that are covered every week.
 It is important to start doing things yourself and struggle a little doing so ;).
+Keep this [Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf) at hand to help you!

 Let's start with some CLI practice: